 How to Care for Hail Damaged Plants:

-- Pruning and Trimming: Remove broken branches, stems, and leaves so the plant can focus on healing.
+- Remove broken branches, stems, and leaves so the plant can focus on healing.

-- Proper Watering: Be sure to water your plants correctly after a hail storm.
-The melting hail will provide water for your plants and overwatering them afterward can do more harm than good.
+- Be sure to water your plants correctly after a hail storm.
+The melting hail will provide water for your plants and over watering them afterward can do more harm than good.

 Even though hail can be damaging to your garden, with some preparation you can be ready to mitigate the damage.
 The best way you can prepare for unexpected storms is by properly caring for your plants so that they are hardier.
 Another option is to landscape with native plants, which are typically more resistant to Colorado weather.
 Happy gardening!